 Fixed interest rates start at 4.45% APR while variable interest rates start at 4.55% APR.
 Repayment terms can last either 10 or 15 years.

-None of MEFA’s loans require an application fee.
+None of MEFA’s student loans require an application fee.

 MEFA’s Student Loan Process

-You can get a credit decision instantly by applying for a MEFA loan online.
+You can get a credit decision instantly by applying for a MEFA student loan online.
+A hard credit inquiry will be required, which may affect your credit score.
 Alternatively, you can also call them to start the process over the phone.
 Either way, you’ll go through a five-step process, which includes the following:

 - Social security number

 - Date of birth

 - Monthly income

 Credit Review: Next MEFA will review your credit.
 They may request additional information at this time.